What Is Optic Nerve Regeneration?

 The challenge

-A complicating factor in models combining toxic demyelination (for example, LPC-induced injury) with neuroinflammatory elements is that multiple injury mechanisms are active simultaneously: axon damage, demyelination, microglial activation, and RGC apoptosis.
+A complicating factor in models combining toxic demyelination with neuroinflammatory elements is that multiple injury mechanisms are active simultaneously: axon damage, demyelination, microglial activation, and RGC apoptosis.
 OptoDrum's non-invasive, repeated measurement protocol allows researchers to disentangle treatment-induced functional improvement from spontaneous partial recovery by mapping the recovery trajectory over multiple post-injury time points.

 Also see: Ocular Inflammation and Immune-Mediated Eye Disease and Ocular and CNS Toxicity Models.